Istanbul’s Castles, Towers and Columns

 Leander's Tower - Maiden Tower

 KizkulesiKiz Kulesi is a 12th century stone tower erected on a rock at the entrance of the Bosphorus strait by the Byzantine Emperor Manuel Komnenos.
 The tower, which has served as a prison and a lighthouse in the past, became the source of many legends in ancient days, such as Leander's or Maiden's.
-It was recently renovated and re-opened to public in May 2023.
-Transportation to the Tower is made by private shuttle boats from both shores of the Bosphorus at certain times of the day.
+It was renovated and re-opened to public in May 2023.
+Transportation to the Tower is made by shuttle boats from both shores of the Bosphorus at certain times of the day.

 Beyazit Kulesi